mbucchia/OpenXR-Toolkit/fr.md

 Another way to reduce or conceal some of the visual artifacts is to use the sharpening features of the NIS or FSR upscalers (see [Upscaling](upscaling)).

-Lowering the rendering resolution before the FFR processing happens (ie: the render scale setting within the application) has also shown to create visible artifacts.
+Lowering the rendering resolution before the FR processing happens (ie: the render scale setting within the application) has also shown to create visible artifacts.
 For this reason, it is also preferred to use the upscaling feature of the OpenXR Toolkit rather than any in-app upscaling.

 ### Balancing performance and finding the limit of the gain